 Most of the time they won’t announce an update, which is why tools such as Mozcast – from moz.com that is a basic weather report for the search results and the SEMrush Sensor – from SEMrush.com that is a sensor across their dataset of keywords and is segmented by industry type have become more important in diagnosing traffic loss.

 The key to determining if your website was impacted by a recent Google update is to check multiple data points.

-Link spam is usually one of the major issues that websites who lose traffic have.
-The business owner either hired a bad seo company, or thought that they could “outsmart” the Google algorithm by either buying links, or embarking on strategies that create a large amount of low quality links, such as directory submissions, article directories, press releases, etc.
+Link spam is usually one of the major issues that websites that lose Google traffic have.
+The business owner either hired a bad SEO company, or thought that they could “outsmart” the Google algorithm by either buying links, or embarking on strategies that create a large number of low-quality links, such as directory submissions, articles directories, press releases, etc.

 To determine if your website traffic was impacted due to your website having too many low-quality links, you will need to do a link audit, which starts by exporting your link graph and doing a deep analysis.